Capillary/ecom-api-document/source/includes/_groups.md

 ## Get Customer Groups by User ID

-Retrieves the list of all groups in which a specific user is available based on the user id passed.
+Retrieves the list of groups in which a specific user is available based on the user id passed.